What do people think about you?

 On the other hand, if your default position is not to care what others think of you as long as you do your job well, that may not be smart.
 You are failing to realize that their perception of you make can make them undervalue your work.

-Clients don't like to do business with you.
-They ask to be reassigned to another specialist.
+Your clients may not like to do business with you and ask for another specialist.

 How do people form a perception about you?

-Are you open to receiving feedbacks?
-Or do you throw a fit or become defensive?
-Not only should you be open to getting feedbacks but you should ask for them.
-If you are in a position of authority, ask for feedback from your team regularly.
+Are you open to receiving feedback?
+Do you throw a fit or become defensive?
+Not only should you be open to getting feedback, but you should ask for them.

-Therefore it is important as professionals to be graceful when you receive feedbacks.
+Be gracious when you receive feedback.
 Don't personalize negative criticism and act out negatively.
-If the feedback is wrong, correct it but remain professional and open.
+If the feedback is incorrect, correct it but remain professional and open.